sparkfun/eng_application/Documentation/README.md

 So how do we brush our teeth?
 It is recommended to have your toothbrush at a 45° angle toward your gum line and teeth for a minimum of 2 minutes.
 Typical brushing motions can include sweeping the bristles in a linear motion and/or rolling the brush in a circular motion.
 With your toothbrush prepared, you can begin to brush your teeth.

 1. With the toothbrush still in your dominant hand, place the bristles on your teeth.
-We will start with the top row's outer surface located at the back of your mouth.
+We will start with the top row's outer surface located at the back of your mouth as sown in the image below:

+<div align="center"><img src="http://pad3.whstatic.com/images/thumb/a/a3/Brush-Your-Teeth-Step-7-Version-3.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-7-Version-3.jpg" title="Toothbrush at a 45 Degree Angle for Outer Surface" width="50%"></div>

+<div align="center">Image Courtesy of <a href="http://www.wikihow.com/Brush-Your-Teeth#/Image:Brush-Your-Teeth-Step-7-Version-3.jpg">Wikivisual of wikiHow</a> under the Creative Commons <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License</a>.</div>

 2. Brush you teeth gently using one of the brushing motions as explained above.
 3. Once the outer surface of the top row has been cleaned, move the brush toward your tongue with the bristles facing the chewing surface and continue brushing.
+The image below provides an example of how to clean the chewing surface.

+<div align="center"><img src="http://pad1.whstatic.com/images/thumb/1/1e/Brush-Your-Teeth-Step-8-Version-3.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-8-Version-3.jpg" title="Toothbrush Cleaning the Chewing Surface " width="50%"></div>

+<div align="center">Image Courtesy of <a href="http://www.wikihow.com/Brush-Your-Teeth#/Image:Brush-Your-Teeth-Step-8-Version-3.jpg">Wikivisual of wikiHow</a> under the Creative Commons <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License</a>.</div>

 4. After the chewing surface on the top row has been cleaned, move the brush further toward your teeth's inner surface while still aiming the bristles at your gum line and teeth.
+The image below shows the

+<div align="center"><img src="http://pad1.whstatic.com/images/thumb/5/5c/Brush-Your-Teeth-Step-9-Version-2.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-9-Version-2.jpg" title="Toothbrush Cleaning the Inner Surface" width="50%"></div>

+<div align="center">Image Courtesy of <a href="http://www.wikihow.com/Brush-Your-Teeth#/Image:Brush-Your-Teeth-Step-9-Version-2.jpg">Wikivisual of wikiHow</a> under the Creative Commons <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License</a>.</div>

 5. Continue repeating this process for all surfaces of your teeth so that both the top and bottom rows have been cleaned.
 6. To prevent additional bacterial growth in your mouth, brush your tongue gently with the bristles.
 7. Once you have cleaned your teeth, you may rinse out any remaining toothpaste with water.
 Fill your mouth with some water and swoosh it around to remove any food debris or bacteria that have loosened up.
 8. Spit out any remaining toothpaste from your mouth into the sink.

-<div align="center"><img src="http://pad3.whstatic.com/images/thumb/a/a3/Brush-Your-Teeth-Step-7-Version-3.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-7-Version-3.jpg" title="Toothbrush at a 45 Degree Angle for Outer Surface" width="50%"></div>

-<div align="center">Image Courtesy of <a href="http://www.wikihow.com/Brush-Your-Teeth#/Image:Brush-Your-Teeth-Step-7-Version-3.jpg">Wikivisual of wikiHow</a> under the Creative Commons <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License</a>.</div>

-<div align="center"><img src="http://pad1.whstatic.com/images/thumb/1/1e/Brush-Your-Teeth-Step-8-Version-3.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-8-Version-3.jpg" title="Toothbrush Cleaning the Chewing Surface " width="50%"></div>

-<div align="center">Image Courtesy of <a href="http://www.wikihow.com/Brush-Your-Teeth#/Image:Brush-Your-Teeth-Step-8-Version-3.jpg">Wikivisual of wikiHow</a> under the Creative Commons <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License</a>.</div>

-<div align="center"><img src="http://pad1.whstatic.com/images/thumb/5/5c/Brush-Your-Teeth-Step-9-Version-2.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-9-Version-2.jpg" title="Toothbrush Cleaning the Inner Surface" width="50%"></div>

-<div align="center">Image Courtesy of <a href="http://www.wikihow.com/Brush-Your-Teeth#/Image:Brush-Your-Teeth-Step-9-Version-2.jpg">Wikivisual of wikiHow</a> under the Creative Commons <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License</a>.</div>

 The American Dental Association provides an excellent demo of [How to Brush Your Teeth](https://www.youtube.com/watch?v=xm9c5HAUBpY) on YouTube.